norling/Cytomine-helm/README.md

 - The postgis database is currently not on a persistent volume

-- The mongodb database is currently not on a persistent volume

 - Most resources don't have proper liveness/readiness probes making it hard to tell when they become unhealthy.